International Students Health Requirements

 - Meningitis (mcv4 serogroup A, C, Y and w135) vaccination is required for all student who plan on living in university owned housing.
 This injection must be given within the past 5 years.

-Please submit all of these completed medical forms to us by US Mail or through the MedTunnel mobile app.
+Please submit all of these completed medical forms to us by US Mail or through MyChart.
 Make sure to keep a copy for your own records and bring it with you to the USA.
 Remember we must receive completed forms before you can move into campus housing, and before you can register for your courses.

-More information and instructions on the MedTunnel app can be found on our Forms page.
+More information and instructions about required forms can be found on our Forms page.

 In addition to the required physical exam, we recommend international students take care of the following things before traveling to the U.S. because certain procedures are not covered under most insurance plans in the U.S: